 Return value: New reference.
-Decodes the JSON text in file path and returns the array or object it contains, or NULL on error, in which case error is filled with information about the error.
-See above for discussion on the error parameter.
+Decodes the JSON text in file path and returns the array or object it contains, or NULL on error, in which case error is filled with information about the error. flags is currently unused, and should be set to 0.